(CNN)Notable terror attacks with fatalities on US soil since 1980:

 November 5, 2009 - Major Nidal Hassan goes on a shooting rampage at a military processing center at Fort Hood, Texas, killing 13 and wounding 32.
-Hassan is convicted of 13 counts of murders and 32 counts of attempted murder.
-He has been given the death penalty.
-Hassan was not charged with terrorism, but the rampage is considered by many to be a terror incident.
+Hassan is convicted of 13 counts of murder and 32 counts of attempted murder.
+He is given the death penalty.
+Hassan is not charged with terrorism, but the rampage is considered by many to be a terror incident.

 April 15, 2013 - Twin bomb blasts explode near the finish line of the Boston Marathon, killing three and wounding at least 264.
 One suspect, Tamerlan Tsarnaev, is killed in an encounter with police.
 His brother, suspect Dzhokhar Tsarnaev, is captured and charged with one count of using and conspiring to use a weapon of mass destruction resulting in death and one count of malicious destruction of property by means of an explosive device resulting in death.
 He is given the death penalty on June 25, 2015.

 July 16, 2015 - Mohammad Abdulazeez opens fire on a military recruiting center and a Navy reserve facility in Chattanooga, Tennessee, killing four US Marines and a Navy sailor.
 FBI Director James Comey later says Abdulazeez's actions were "motivated by foreign terrorist organization propaganda," adding that it's difficult to determine which terrorist group may have inspired him.